 In 2015, A. Rafael Johnson began examining old notes from his life in Liberia and his return to the States.
 He started tinkering with the voices he found running through his notes, who eventually turned into Ben, Adrian, Free Cookie, and other characters in The Through (2017).

 A. Rafael Johnson co-owns TerraLuna Collaborative, a consulting firm based in Minneapolis.
 He has co-produced Writer’s Resist – Twin Cities and Banned Together.
 Johnson is currently finishing a collection of short stories called Okahika.
-He currently teaches Magical Realism at The Minneapolis College of Art and Design.
+He currently teaches at The Minneapolis College of Art and Design, The Loft Literary Center, and the Augsburg University Low-Residency MFA program.
 He also writes UNOFFICIAL, which helps readers navigate and resist the Trump Administration.

 A. Rafael Johnson lives in Minneapolis, where he is often mistaken for Marlon James.